Link to share article here:

 “Not all chocolate is the same, and the amount of sugar and other additives will vary, as will other factors such as fats.
 In theory, chocolate with lower amounts of sugar is less likely to cause acne, but the lack of substantial evidence to link the two would mean that no one can say for sure.”

-General advice says to go for dark chocolate with at least 70% cocoa content and the least amount of added sugar.
+Dark chocolate with at least 70% cocoa content and the least amount of added sugar is probably the best choice.

 Should I stop eating chocolate?